UnravelSports/unravelsports.github.io/_posts/1988-07-12-player-id-matching-system.md

 3. [Removing double spaces using regex](https://stackoverflow.com/questions/43071415/remove-multiple-blanks-in-dataframe)
 4. Lower case all characters

 Then, we'll initialize a [Term Frequency–Inverse Document Frequency (or TF-IDF for short)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) vectorizer and fit it to the complete set of names (for example all player names, or all team names).
 These TF-IDFs are normally used to describe amounts of text greater than two or three words so, we'll initialize `TfidfVectorizer()` with a custom `analyzer` that will split the names up into _n_ letter "words" or sub-strings.
 This will ensure we increase the "surface area" of our matching algorithm, by giving it more to compare to.
+Fitting a is done to assign frequently occuring parts of names with a lower weight than more unique parts of names.

-In my implementation _n_ = 3, thus turning names into 3 letter sub-strings.
-This is done to assign frequently occuring parts of names lower with a lower weight.
+##### In my implementation _n_ = 3, thus turning names into 3 letter sub-strings.

 For example, when fitting the vectorizor on team names this means that "fc" will have a lower importance (due to its relatively high occurance frequency within a dataset of team names) compared to a "liv", "erp" and "ool" or "bar", "cel" and "ona" - the 3 letter _ngrams_ from Liverpool and Barcelona respectively.